Bruce Lee: 1940–1958: Early roles, schooling and martial arts initiation

-1959–1964: Continuous studies and martial arts breakthrough
+1959–1964: Move to Seattle

-Until his late teens, Lee's street fights became more frequent and included beating the son of a feared triad family.
+In his late teens, Lee's street fights became more frequent and included beating the son of a feared triad family.
 In 1958, after students from a rival Choy Li Fut martial arts school challenged Lee's Wing Chun school, he engaged in a fight on a rooftop.
-In response to an unfair punch by another boy, Bruce beat him so badly that he knocked out one of his teeth, leading to a complaint by the boy's parents to the police.
+In response to an unfair punch by another boy, he beat him so badly that one of his teeth was knocked out, leading to the boy's parents making a complaint to the police.